-The biggest lie you tell yourself every day
+Schopenhauer: The biggest lie we tell ourselves every day

-The biggest lie you tell yourself every day is that you’re thinking rationally, but in reality, you are not as logical as you think.
+The biggest lie we tell ourselves every day is that we are thinking rationally, but in reality, we are not as logical as we think.

 Arthur Schopenhauer, one of history’s most crucial thinkers, argued that most of our decisions are not driven by logic.